 - For citizens: the .eu TLD is a place in cyberspace where their rights as consumers and individuals are governed by European rules and standards.

 - For companies: a .eu website enhances their Internet visibility both within the EU single market and globally, and it advertises their pan-European status.
 This contributes to increase e-commerce presence, one of the goals of the Digital Single Market Strategy.

 The European Commission initiative led to the adoption of a Regulation establishing the .eu TLD in 2002 (Regulation 733/2002) which was complemented in 2004 by Regulation 874/2004.
 In April 2006, after the appointment of the registry operator, the first .eu domain names were registered.

 In May 2017, the European Commission launched a public consultation to collect input on whether the .eu legal framework still serves its purpose.
-This was part of the Regulatory Fitness and Performance Programme (REFIT) review process, aimed at assessing whether any legislative and/or non-legislative initiative is needed.
-The European Commission is currently finalising its related Impact Assessment (IA), the inception Impact assesmment is already available.
+This was part of the Regulatory Fitness and Performance Programme (REFIT) review process, aimed at assessing whether any legislative and/or non-legislative initiative was needed.
+Having finalised the related Impact Assessment, and after receiving positive feedback from the Regulatory Scrutiny Board, the Commission started the process of a legislative proposal to update the current Regulation.
 The co-legislators reached an agreement on the new provisions for the .eu TLD Regulation on 5 December 2018.

 The Public consultation on the evaluation and revision of the .eu top-level domain regulations ran from 12 May 2017 to 4 August 2017.

 - Twenty-five responses came from citizens/private individuals residing in 12 EU Member States.
 Most of them were between 25 and 65 years old (19 out of 25).